I could never say that life was boring!

 Although I was born under the sound of Bow Bells, I lived with mum and dad and my brother Colin at 31, Thurlow Park Road in Norwood, on the South Circular and a stone’s throw from Brixton.
 I mention this because going to Brixton was always a great adventure, full of interesting people, market stalls, vibrancy, colour and music.
 I attended Elm Wood Primary School and later Tulse Hill Comprehensive, where the future Mayor of London, Ken Livingstone was educated.
 At the tender age of 4, I made friends with the girl down the road, Wendy Rose and we used to sit on the wall outside our house together watching the traffic go by and wondering where they were all going.

 I wasn’t really aware at the time, that both my mother and father had been married before and came out of acute brokenness in their lives.
-My father was a fireman during the war and often deployed to London docks with his men to tackle the firestorms during the Blitz.
+My father was a fireman during the war and often deployed to the London docks in the East End, where, together with his crew, tackled firestorms during the Blitz.
 He was hit by shrapnel one day from a flying bomb and ended up shell shocked at my mother’s side.
 She read Psalm 91 to him over and over again, “He who dwells in the shelter of the Most High will rest in the shadow of the Almighty…you will not fear the terror of the night, nor the arrow that flies by day.”

 And I suppose that was when my own “enlightenment” started.